-On an ongoing basis, MET will continue to strengthen capacity for organisation of solid waste management in terms of resources in the Solid Waste Management Unit, which will be responsible for implementation.
+On an ongoing basis, MET will continue to strengthen capacity for organisation of solid waste management in terms of resources in the Solid Waste Management Unit in MET, which will be responsible for implementation of the Strategy.
 Resources will be particularly strengthened for monitoring of performance, including at waste disposal sites.